 ABOUT CAPITOLRIVER COUNCIL

 CapitolRiver Council – District 17 is one of the 17 district councils for the City of St. Paul.
 The CapitolRiver Council operates as a private, 501(c)3 non-profit organization engaging residents, business owners and property owners in issues and projects in downtown St. Paul.
-Through a network of volunteer-based committees and a 35-member board, the CapitolRiver Council works to make downtown a better place to live, work and visit.
+The organization makes community-based recommendations via a network of volunteer-based committees and a board of directors with up to 22 elected members and 9 appointed members.
+The CapitolRiver Council works to make downtown a better place to live, work and visit.
 From policy development to the sponsorship of community events to design review of new projects, the CapitolRiver Council provides venues for fruitful citizen participation that lead to the continued physical revitalization and economic growth of this historic downtown.

-District Councils are the seventeen geographic citizen participation districts established by the City of St. Paul in 1975 to organize the citizen participation process throughout the city.
-The district council structure is designed to foster increased participation by citizens in their government, to ensure a city-wide communication network, a point of contact for land use issues and a participatory planning process.
-Each district council has a community council of elected volunteers and operate as a private non-profit organization, 501(c)(3).
+District Councils are the 17 geographic districts established by the City of St. Paul in 1975 to organize the public participation process throughout the city.
+The district council structure is designed to foster increased participation in government planning and decision-making, to ensure a citywide communication network, and a point of contact for land use issues.
+Each district council has a governing board of elected volunteers and operates as a private non-profit organization, 501(c)(3).

 To learn more about the District Council system in the City of St. Paul, check out the City’s web site.

 CRC represents anyone who lives, owns property or a business, or works within the boundaries of the district.
-The boundaries run from the Capitol to the River, and from Lafayette Bridge to Kellogg Blvd and West 7th, with an .appendix. running from Kellogg to Ramsey Hill along the north side of 35E.
-Anyone who meets the criteria above should join us at our meetings and events.
+The boundaries run from the Capitol to the River, and from Lafayette Bridge to Kellogg Blvd and West 7th, with an area from Kellogg to Ramsey Hill along the north side of 35E.